What is a Superannuation Minor’s Trust?

 How long can the trust operate?

-The term of the trust will depend on the individual trust deed governing the trust, however the majority of trusts end when the minor reaches a specified age.
-This is usually 18, 21 or 25 years of age.
+The term of the trust will depend on the individual trust deed governing the trust, however a Superannuation Minor’s Trust ends when the beneficiary turns 18 or 21 years of age.

 What can the trust funds be used for?